 The pair — along with Mitch, Megan’s husband and Regan’s dad — have been through a lot in the past two years, and more challenges may lie ahead.
 Regan was born with Down syndrome and a congenital heart defect, and received support and surgery at Children’s Hospital of Philadelphia (CHOP).

 Today, the bubbly toddler who loves music, pushing buttons and chasing balls around the house has a bright future — thanks to the breakthrough care she’s received at CHOP.
-Regan was recently named a champion for the 2018 CHOP Buddy Walk® and Family Fun Day, an annual event that celebrates and supports individuals with Down syndrome.
+In 2018, Regan was named a champion for the CHOP Buddy Walk® and Family Fun Day, an annual event that celebrates and supports individuals with Down syndrome.

 “Regan has changed my life and given me the gift of patience,” Megan says.
 “I’ve learned she’s going to do things on her own schedule.
 I’m here as her cheerleader and supporter.”

 Troubling prenatal diagnosis

 In May 2016, Megan and Mitch were overjoyed when they found out they were expecting their first child.
 The first half of the pregnancy flew by easily.

 At around 16-weeks gestation, however, things changed.
 A non-invasive prenatal test (NIPT) indicated the baby likely had Down syndrome, a common chromosomal anomaly that causes intellectual disabilities and other health issues.

 Follow-up testing confirmed the diagnosis, also known as trisomy 21, and revealed another problem: the unborn baby had a serious heart condition and would need specialized care before, during and after birth.
 This prompted the family to travel from their home in Sugarloaf, PA, to meet with the team at CHOP.

 “We had never experienced such a well-integrated team,” Megan says.
 “They took care of us like family.”